SkylineCommunications/dataminer-docs/connector-help/connector_help/RGB_Networks_TransAct_Packager.md

 The license can be updated in two ways:

 - By directly filling in the string key in the **License File** text box.
 - By uploading a file containing the license.
-This file must be located in the following Dataminer Documents folder: *Documents/RGB Networks TransAct Packager/\[Element Name\]/License*.
+This file must be located in the following DataMiner Documents folder: *Documents/RGB Networks TransAct Packager/\[Element Name\]/License*.

 ### Network